Iris was created to fill a void that I saw in the Minecraft

 I first and foremost develop Iris to meet my own needs of a performance-oriented shaders mod with good compatibility and potential for tinkering.
 Iris when paired with Sodium delivers great performance on my machine, finally making it fully possible for me to actually play with shaders instead of just periodically switching them on to take pretty screenshots, then switching them off once I get tired of frame drops.
 Of course, as it turns out, I'm far from the only person who benefits from the development of Iris, which is why I've decided to release it to the public as an open-source mod.

-Iris has a public stable release for 1.16 that works with a custom version of Sodium, and a public beta release for 1.17 that currently does not work with Sodium (currently, there is no official version of Sodium for 1.17).
+Iris has a public stable release for both 1.16 and 1.17 that work with a custom version of Sodium, and a public beta release for 1.18 snapshots.
 Iris is still in heavy development and gets new improvements every week, and is progressing very rapidly!

 Sodium is a fabric mod that rewrites parts of the vanilla rendering system to optimize for performance in a way that no other mod has done before.
 Sodium is actively maintained and updated, and aims to be compatible with most other Fabric mods for maximum FPS even in the densest modpacks.
 Its sibling mods, Lithium, Phosphor, and Hydrogen, can all be used in conjunction with sodium to each optimize a different aspect of the game, whether it be ticking, lighting, or memory respectively.
 These mods together can boost FPS to 150% or more of vanilla performance for any player out there, whether you're aiming for maximum frames to give you that PvP edge, or whether Sodium and the like are the only mods that can make the game playable on the hardware you have at hand.